Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 a.
 The bank is certified under Chapter 173-700 WAC;

 b.
-The Planning and Community Development Director determines that the wetland mitigation bank provides appropriate compensation for the authorized impacts; and
+The Planning and Community Development Director or designee determines that the wetland mitigation bank provides appropriate compensation for the authorized impacts; and

 c.
 The proposed use of credits is consistent with the terms and conditions of the bank’s certification.